The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 O.V.
 Uzorova, E.A.
 Nefyodova

-U. Is a person always fair in relation to the forest?
-Who do you think is responsible for the ecological problems of the forest?
-(Answers of children).
+U. Is a person always fair to the forest?
+Whose fault do you think causes environmental problems in the forest?
+(Children's answers).

-Perhaps, most of all, the composer P.I.
-Tchaikovsky was helped by forests, the forest house where he stayed this summer, clearings, thickets ... this amazing air ...
+Perhaps most of all to the composer P.I.
+Tchaikovsky was helped by the forests, the forest house where he stayed this summer, clearings, thickets... this amazing air...

-The house was on a hill.
-The forests went down into a cheerful distance, where a lake lay among the thickets.
-There the composer had a favorite place - it was called Rudy Yar.
+The house stood on a hill.
+The forests went down into the cheerful distance, where a lake lay among the thickets.
+There the composer had favorite place- it was called Rudy Yar.

-The very road to the Yar always caused excitement.
-Sometimes, in winter, in a damp hotel in Rome, he would wake up in the middle of the night and begin to remember this road step by step: first along the clearing, where pink willow-herb blooms near the stumps, then through birch mushroom undergrowth, then across the broken bridge over the overgrown river and along Izvolu - up, into the ship's pine forest.
+The road to Yar itself always caused excitement.
+Sometimes, in winter, in a damp hotel in Rome, he would wake up in the middle of the night and begin to remember this road step by step: first along a clearing where pink fireweed blooms near stumps, then through birch mushroom forests, then through a broken bridge over an overgrown river and along out and up, into the ship's forest.

-He remembered this way, and his heart was beating heavily.
+He remembered this path, and his heart beat heavily.
 This place seemed to him the best expression of Russian nature...

-He knew that today, having been there, he would return - and his favorite theme about the lyrical power of this forest side, which has long been living somewhere inside, will overflow and gush with streams of sounds.
+He knew that today, having been there, he would return - and his favorite theme, long living somewhere inside, about the lyrical power of this forest side, would overflow and flow in streams of sounds.
 And so it happened.
 He stood for a long time on the cliff of Rudy Yar.
 Dew dripped from the thickets of linden and euonymus...
-The familiar land was all caressed by the light, illuminated by it to the last blade of grass.
-The variety and power of lighting caused Tchaikovsky to feel that something extraordinary, like a miracle, is about to happen.
+The familiar land was all caressed by light, illuminated by it down to the last blade of grass.
+The variety and power of lighting caused Tchaikovsky to feel that state when it seems that something extraordinary, like a miracle, is about to happen.
 He had experienced this state before.
 He couldn't be lost.
-It was necessary to immediately return home, sit down at the piano and hastily write down what was lost on sheets of music paper.
+It was necessary to immediately return home, sit down at the piano and hastily write down what was played on sheets of music paper.

-Tchaikovsky quickly went to the house.
-In the clearing stood a tall sprawling pine.
-He called her "lighthouse".
+Tchaikovsky quickly walked towards the house.
+There was a tall, spreading pine tree in the clearing.
+He nicknamed it “the lighthouse.”
 She made a quiet noise, although there was no wind.
-Without stopping, he ran his hand over her heated bark ...
+Without stopping, he ran his hand over her heated bark...

-...
-"Will I have time?" thought Tchaikovsky...
-Tomorrow they will start felling the forest.
-What kind of meanness is this! ...
-The horses carried the carriage to the clearing.
-Someone up ahead shouted a warning.
-The coachman reined in his horses.
+..."Will I have time? - thought Tchaikovsky...
+Tomorrow they will start cutting down the forest.
+What kind of meanness is this!" ...
+The horses carried the carriage into the clearing.
+Someone ahead shouted a warning.
+The coachman immediately reined in the horses.
 Tchaikovsky stood up and grabbed the coachman's shoulder.
-From the foot of the pine tree, bent over like thieves, lumberjacks ran.
+The lumberjacks scattered from the foot of the pine tree, bending over like thieves.

-Suddenly the whole pine tree, from roots to top, shuddered and groaned.
+Suddenly the entire pine tree, from roots to top, shuddered and groaned.
 Tchaikovsky clearly heard this groan.
-The top of the pine tree swayed, the tree began to slowly lean towards the road and suddenly collapsed, crushing neighboring pine trees, breaking birch trees.
-With a heavy rumble, the pine hit the ground, trembled with all its needles and froze.
-The horses backed away and snored.
+The top of the pine tree swayed, the tree began to slowly lean towards the road and suddenly collapsed, crushing neighboring pines and breaking birches.
+With a heavy roar, the pine tree hit the ground, trembled with all its needles and froze.
+The horses backed away and began to snore.

-It was a moment, only one terrible moment of the death of a mighty tree that had lived here for two hundred years ...
-Tchaikovsky went up to the top of a fallen pine ...
+It was a moment, just one terrible moment of death of a mighty tree that had lived here for two hundred years...
+Tchaikovsky approached the top of a fallen pine...

-There were birch branches broken off by pine trees.
-Tchaikovsky recalled how the birch trees tried to hold back the falling pine tree, to take it on their flexible trunks in order to soften the fatal fall - the earth trembled far around him.
+There were also birch branches broken off by pine trees.
+Tchaikovsky remembered how the birch trees tried to hold the falling pine tree, take it onto their flexible trunks in order to soften the fatal fall - the earth shook far away from him.
 He quickly went home.
-Now to the right, then to the left, then behind was the rumble of falling trunks.
-And the earth still groaned just as stupidly.
-Birds darted over the felling ...
-Tchaikovsky kept accelerating his steps.
+First to the right, then to the left, then behind was the roar of falling trunks.
+And still the earth groaned dully.
+Birds darted over the clearing...
+Tchaikovsky kept speeding up his steps.
 He almost ran.

-meanness! he muttered. - The abomination is monstrous!
-Who gave a person the right to cripple and disgrace the earth for the sake of some Troshchenko slobbering banknotes at night?
-There are things that cannot be estimated either in rubles or in billions of rubles.
+Meanness! - he muttered. - Monstrous abomination!
+Who gave a person the right to mutilate and disfigure the earth so that some Troshchenko would slobber on banknotes at night?
+There are things that cannot be valued in rubles or billions of rubles.
 Is it really so difficult for these wise statesmen to understand there, in St. Petersburg, that the power of the country lies not only in material wealth, but also in the soul of the people!
-The wider, freer this soul, the greater the greatness and strength of the state.
-And what brings up the breadth of spirit, if not this amazing nature!
-It must be protected, as we protect the very life of a person.
-Descendants will never forgive us the devastation of the earth, the desecration of what rightfully belongs not only to us, but also to them ...
+The wider and freer this soul is, the greater the greatness and strength the state achieves.
+And what fosters breadth of spirit if not this amazing nature!
+It must be protected, just as we protect human life itself.
+Descendants will never forgive us for the devastation of the earth, the desecration of what rightfully belongs not only to us, but also to them...

 U. What environmental problem is K. Paustovsky talking about?